Most new investors make the same mistake.

 Step 1: Pick a Realistic Monthly Number

-- $50–$100/month: 1 oz silver, steady and sustainable
+- $50–$100/month: ~1 oz silver, steady and sustainable.

-- $200–$300/month: silver + occasional gold, building momentum
+- $200–$300/month: silver + occasional gold-gram fractionals; meaningful position over 24 months.

-- $500+/month: meaningful gold accumulation becomes possible
+- $500+/month: meaningful gold accumulation becomes possible alongside silver.

 Step 2: Choose Your Metal and Stick to a Product